Growth and development

 - Start with foods that contain iron, which babies need for many different aspects of their development.
 Meat, poultry, cooked egg yolk and well-cooked legumes (beans, lentils, chick peas) are good sources of iron.
 Store-bought iron-fortified infant cereals such as rice or barley are also common first foods because they are good sources of iron.

 - Introduce new foods one at a time, waiting about 2 to 3 days before trying another.
 That way, if your baby has a reaction, you’ll have an idea which food might have caused it.

 - There is no special order to introduce new foods to your baby.
-In general, it isn’t recommended that you delay any food (such as peanuts, fish or eggs) beyond 6 months of age as a way to prevent your child from developing allergies.
+The CPS does not recommended delaying any food (such as peanuts, fish or eggs) beyond 6 months of age as a way to prevent your child from developing allergies.
 This applies even if your child is at high risk for developing an allergy (a child is considered high risk if a parent or sibling has an allergic condition).
 Talk to your doctor if you are unsure.

-Healthy foods that your family eats are good to start with as long as they are plain, with no added salt, sugar or spices.
-You can also use commercial baby foods, as long as you check the label to ensure there is no added salt or sugar.
+Healthy foods that your whole family is eating are the best choice for your baby.
+Make sure they are plain, with no added salt, sugar or spices.
+You can use commercial baby foods, but read the label to ensure there is no added salt or sugar.

 |6 to 9 months||9 to 12 months|